Old Age Security Return of Income (OASRI) Guide for Non-Residents

 Separated means that you have been living apart from your spouse or common-law partner because of a breakdown in the relationship for a period of at least 90 days.

-Once you have been separated for 90 days because of a breakdown in the relationship, the effective date of your separated status is the day you started living apart.
+Once you have been separated for 90 days because of a breakdown in the relationship, the effective date of your separated status is the day that you started living apart.

 Widowed means that you had a spouse or common-law partner who is now deceased.